-To check your vision, the optometrist will perform a refraction test to determine whether your vision needs correcting.
+To check your vision, your optometrist will perform a refraction test which will help determine whether your vision needs any correcting.

 To check the health of the front and back of your eyes, your optometrist will use a slit-lamp and lens.
-A slit-lamp is a powerful microscope which is used to examine the front surface of the eyes and allows the optometrist to check for abnormalities or scratches on your cornea, iris and lens.
-With the lens, the optometrist is then able to examine the structures of the eye and the back of the eye.
+A slit lamp is a powerful microscope used to examine the front surface of the eyes and allows the optometrist to check for abnormalities or scratches on your cornea, iris, and lens.
+With the lens, your optometrist will then examine the structures of the eye and the back of the eye.

 One of these additional assessments is a visual field check which tests the sensitivity of your peripheral (side) vision.
 This helps to detect blind spots and other visual field defects, which can be the sign of a problem.
 Visual fields are usually recommended for patients at risk of having glaucoma, but can also be recommended for various other reasons.
 The test takes about 20 minutes and is a bit like a hearing test but instead of detecting sounds, it involves detecting flashes of light in your peripheral vision.

-After your eye test, you will be given a copy of your prescription and a team member will help you choose frames and lenses, or contact lenses, to suit your prescription and lifestyle needs.
+If your optometrist determines that your vision needs correcting, or that your prescription has changed, you’ll be given a copy of your prescription and an optical dispenser will help you choose frames and lenses, or contact lenses, to suit your prescription and lifestyle needs.

-They will start with the wish list that you brought in with you, but can assist you with any other frames that you would like to look at on the day.
+They will start with the wish list that you brought in with you, but can assist you with any other frames that you’d like to look at on the day.

 A collection and fitting appointment requires a booking and normally takes around 10 minutes.
 It includes fitting and adjustments to ensure your glasses fit perfectly.
-You can book a collection appointment directly with the store or online via the link you receive in your SMS.
+A team member will discuss collection options for your convenience, once your order is completed.